Asking Price: What It Is And How To Set Yours

 While it’s always a good time to sell a piece of property if it’s a home of sufficiently good size and compelling price in a desirable area, in practice, real estate markets can be highly volatile.
-That’s because market conditions are at times dependent on external factors such as home mortgage interest rates, a pandemic, or the economy, as well as the amount of inventory available for purchase in your area.
-That’s why it’s essential to assess numerous elements from average home prices and amounts of time that homes tend to sit on the market before purchase prior to listing your home and setting an asking price.
+That’s because market conditions are at times dependent on external factors such as home mortgage interest rates, a pandemic or the economy, as well as the number of homes available for purchase in your area.
+That’s why it’s essential to assess numerous factors, including average home prices and how long homes tend to sit on the market before purchase, prior to listing your home and setting an asking price.

 In addition, the real estate market can be highly seasonal.
-By way of example, more homes tend to be up for sale and purchasers on the lookout during Spring and Summer, while markets tend to cool in Winter.
-Often, the best time to sell a home is in the first half of May, while the best time to buy one is in early Fall before school starts and families have settled into new housing.
-But as above, a number of market forces (e.g. mortgage rates and economic influences) can impact sales potential, and the arrival of a pandemic can call anything into question.
+For example, more homes tend to be up for sale and potential buyers are looking during spring and summer, while markets tend to cool in winter.
+Often, the best time to sell a home is in the first half of May, while the best time to buy one is in early fall before school starts and families have settled into new housing.
+But like we discussed above, market forces (for example, mortgage rates and economic influences) can impact sales potential, and the arrival of a pandemic can call anything into question.
 As a general rule though, you may find that you’re able to maximize your selling opportunities by listing your home for sale between April and July.

-Just a few of many market forces and conditions that can impact the asking price of homes, apartments, condominiums, and other real estate properties include:
+Some of the many market forces and conditions that can impact the asking price of homes, apartments, condominiums, and other real estate properties include:

 - Economic growth or contraction

 - Population increases or declines in your geographic area

 - Tax incentives and federal, state and local home buying programs